braxtone/soundsecurity/_posts/2015-12-30-backdoor_bounty_ethics.markdown

 articles:
   -
     title: "Juniper Finds An Unauthorized Backdoor"
-    comment: "In a supposedly routine check Juniper, a purveyor of all networking things, "
+    comment: "Juniper, a purveyor of all networking things, discovered a backdoor placed in their ScreenOS operation system by an unauthorized persons.
+What does this mean for the integrity of their products and how can we find backdoors in our own software?"
     urls:
       - "http://blog.cryptographyengineering.com/2015/12/on-juniper-backdoor.html"
       - "https://www.imperialviolet.org/2015/12/19/juniper.html"